 Dentures will deliver about a 30-40% normal chewing function.
 Dental implants will deliver a 100% normal chewing function.
 The constant worry that your teeth may fall out while eating is not an issue with dental implants.
 Oftentimes, dentures may slip around or may not fit correctly leaving you with the worry of falling out.

 If you’re missing a tooth or multiple teeth, that void can cause bone loss and deterioration in your jawbone.
-Washington D.C. dentist, Dr. Cobb will recommend affordable dental implants over dentures because they are the only option for missing teeth that stimulates your jaw bone, which helps stimulate bone growth and reduce facial sagging after tooth loss.
+Our dentists will recommend affordable dental implants over dentures because they are the only option for missing teeth that stimulates your jaw bone, which helps stimulate bone growth and reduce facial sagging after tooth loss.